stevecaldwell77/PawsX-DynamoDB-DocumentClient/README.md

 Returns one or more items and item attributes by accessing every item in a table or a secondary index by delegating to [Paws::DynamoDB::Scan](https://metacpan.org/pod/Paws::DynamoDB::Scan).

+The following arguments are marshalled: 'ExclusiveStartKey', 'ExpressionAttributeValues'.

+Returns the same hashref as returned by query().

 ## update

     my $result = $dynamodb->update(